soxidus/Boardgame-Bot/README.md

 ### Docker setup

-Our databases run in Docker containers.
+Our databases and the bot run in Docker containers.
 To set them up, please refer to [infrastructure/README.md](infrastructure/README.md).

+Of course, it is also possible to run the bot locally on your device (for testing purposes, for example), and the databases, too.
+For this, modify [infrastructure/docker-compose.yaml](infrastructure/docker-compose.yaml) to match your needs.

 If that didn't throw any errors, you now have a database structure like the one described in [database_structure.md](database_structure.md).
 Have a closer look at it if you are not entirely sure what you just did!